UConn Native Plants and Pollinators Conference

 Draw gardening inspiration from images of plant and pollinator interactions captured beautifully and like you’ve never seen before.

-Native Cultivars with Local Roots - Jessica Lubell-Brand, PhD., Professor, University of Connecticut:
+Native Landscape Plants with Local Roots: Jessica Lubell-Brand, PhD., Professor, University of Connecticut

-Native shrub and herbaceous perennial cultivars that were discovered in and originate from New England will be covered.
+Native shrub selections that were discovered in and originate from New England will be covered.

 Register Here